TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/README.rst

 remove these directories!

-Just be sure to change the toctree at the bottom of file:`Documentation/Index.rst` to include files that actually exit!
+Just be sure to change the toctree at the bottom of file:`Documentation/Index.rst` to include files that actually exist!

 Further information
 -------------------